silkyanteater/promptwithoptions/README.md

 It's a plain list of strings, a list of keys and values or a dict.
 If there are keys and values only a key is returned at the end.
 In that case keys can be stopped from printing by `hide_key`.

+### Multiple Choice

+When `allow_multiple is True` then multiple values can be added separated by `,`s.
+Commas can be escaped by quotation marks similarly to CSV escape rules.

 ### Entering empty value when default is given

 Use '-' to explicitely get empty even when default is given and `allow_empty=True`.